Colds

 Common Cold symptoms include:

-Colds spread easily from contact with an infected person's nose or throat secretions.
+Colds spread quickly from contact with an infected person's nose or throat secretions.
 The virus can also be picked up from contaminated surfaces.

-While colds are usually only temporary and aren't serious, they can be quite draining.
+While colds are usually only temporary and not serious, they can be quite draining.
 Symptoms typically resolve on their own without medical treatment.
 Resting, staying hydrated, and taking over-the-counter medications can help alleviate symptoms and speed up recovery.
-Unlike bacterial infections, there are no antibiotics that the doctor can prescribe to cure colds.
+Unlike bacterial infections, antibiotics cannot be prescribed to cure colds.

 Prescription or OTC (over-the-counter) medications cannot cure the cold and will only treat the symptoms.
 Most people fully recover within a week with no complications.
 Natural remedies are also helpful in managing symptoms until the illness passes.